damienissa/BTMessaging/README.md

     host.send(cData, for: Char.demo)
  ```
 ### Sending big data
 First of all you must convert your data to the string!
-You can use `Codable` or any other way to convert data!
-Next step is use chunk helper `chunkedData(with: SIZE_OF_CHUNK)`
-Default chunk size for big data is 128 symbols but you can change it using: `BTMessagingSettings.chunkSize = 30`
+Default chunk size for the big data is 128 symbols but you can change it using: `BTMessagingSettings.chunkSize = 30`
 Example:
 ```swift